seiszhang/ucerf3-etas-results/2019_10_22-ComCatdata7p5yrbetweenhistoricaland20191022_Statewide_ShakeMapSurfaces_Spontaneous_Histor/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/22 15:33:19 UTC, 1 month after the simulation start time.
+Last updated at 2019/11/30 08:33:42 UTC, 38.5 days after the simulation start time.

-Total matching ComCat events found: 131
+Total matching ComCat events found: 155

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*